 I also specialize in working with partners of narcissists and adult children who were impacted by having a narcissistic parent.

 In addition to providing counseling I conduct workshops and presentations for schools, businesses, and community organizations.

 I received a Master of Clinical Social Work degree from the University of Maryland Baltimore and a Bachelor of Social Work Degree from the University of Maryland Baltimore County.
-I am licensed in the State of Georgia as a Licensed Clinical Social Worker (LCSW), hold certification in Intrinsic Coaching, and am a member of the National Association of Social Workers.
+I am licensed in the State of Georgia as a Licensed Clinical Social Worker (LCSW), hold certification in both Intrinsic Coaching and Dr. Karyl McBride’s ‘Will I Ever Be Good Enough’ (WIEBGE) recovery program, and am a member of the National Association of Social Workers.